freegeekchicago/laptop-qa/laptop_qa_checklist.md

 #Laptop QA checklist

-* Fix bottom laucher – from Abiword to leafpad
 * Check keyboard – open text editor and check all keys (the quick brown fox jumps over the lazy dog), home, end, pgup, pgdwn, insert, caps, delete, backspace, etc.
-* Set VLC as default movie player
+* Set [VLC}(https://www.videolan.org/index.html) as default movie player.
-* Check that dvd and cd both play
+* Check that dvd and cd both play.
-* Set google as the start page of the browser
+* Set [Google](https://google.com/) as the start page of the browser.
-* make sure youtube plays in browser
+* Make sure [Youtube](https://www.youtube.com/) plays in browser.
 * Make sure only one workspace is set.
 Upper right hand corner
-* Check that wireless is working
+* Check that wireless is working.
-* Check USB ports are working
+* Check USB ports are working.
-* Check Card reader if there is one
+* Check Card reader if there is one.
-* Clean unit for sale
+* Clean unit for sale.
-* Add Cheese if there is a webcam and make sure it works
+* Add [Cheese](https://wiki.gnome.org/Apps/Cheese) if there is a webcam and make sure it works.
 * Check battery life